Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 **Translations:**
 Do you want to translate our content in other languages?
 Please help us to make the language not an obstacle anymore 😃 💪 💪

--Web Content: If you want to help us to translate the website text or our writing interviews here can you see how to do it.
+**Web Content:** If you want to help us to translate the website text or our writing interviews here can you see how to do it.

--Text in the video and slides: If you want to help us to translate the text in the video and slides to another language here can you see how to do it.
+**Text in the video and slides:** If you want to help us to translate the text in the video and slides to another language here can you see how to do it.

 **Do an Interview to an Activist:**
 If you know an activist and you would like to make an interview please: